aws-samples/cdk-apprunner-ecr/README.md

 cd ~/environment/cdk-apprunner-ecr/cdk-apprunner-asset
 cdk destroy -f
 ```
-* There should be a Cloud9 Instance provisioned for you in the account for this lab.
-Follow this [link](https://us-west-2.console.aws.amazon.com/cloud9/home?region=us-west-2#) to go to your Cloud9 instance.
-Click the ‘IDE’ button to launch your Cloud9 instance.

 2. Check if the correct IAM role has been attached to your Cloud9 instance